Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/UILineConnector.md

 ![](Images/UILineConnectorSample.jpg)

+> [!NOTE]
 > Depends on the [UI Line Renderer](/Controls/UILineRenderer.md) component

-*Note*
+> [!NOTE]
-The Lines depend on the Pivot's of the Main Canvas, Line Renderer and the Selected GameObjects.
+> The Lines depend on the Pivot's of the Main Canvas, Line Renderer and the Selected GameObjects.
 Adjust as required.
 ---------

 ## Properties